solana-developers/program-examples/README.md

 - `anchor` - Written using [Anchor](https://www.anchor-lang.com/), the most popular framework for Solana Development, which uses Rust.
 Use `anchor build && anchor deploy` to build & deploy the program.
 Run `anchor run test` to test it.
 - `native` - Written using Solana's native Rust crates and vanilla Rust.
 Use `cicd.sh` to build & deploy the program.
 Run `yarn run test` to test it.
-- `poseidon` - Written using [Poseidon](https://turbin3.github.io/poseidon), which converts your TypeScript code to Anchor Rust.
-- `seahorse` - Written using the [Seahorse framework](https://seahorse-lang.org/), which converts your Python code to Anchor Rust.
-Use `seahorse build && anchor deploy` to build & deploy the program.
-Run `anchor run test` to test it.

 **If a given example is missing, please send us a PR to add it!** Our aim is to have every example available in every option.
 We'd also love to see more programs involving staking, wrapped tokens, oracles, compression and VRF.
 Follow the [contributing guidelines](./CONTRIBUTING.md) to keep things consistent.